lamm-mit/Graph-Preflexor-8b_12292025

 Key Capabilities

-• Machine-Readable Knowledge Graphs: Generates canonical JSON-formatted knowledge graphs (<graph_json>) with nodes and edges, enabling programmatic extraction and downstream tooling.
+• Machine-Readable Knowledge Graphs: Emits valid, parseable knowledge graphs in JSON format (<graph_json>), enabling programmatic extraction and downstream tooling.

 Good For

-• AI-for-science: Ideal for applications requiring transparent and structured scientific inquiry.
+• AI-for-Science Applications: Ideal for tasks requiring transparent and structured scientific hypothesis generation and knowledge discovery.